Thursday, September 29, 2011

 Not Good Enough

-My heart cried out--why God, why would you let me become so excited about learning all about you and then let me come crashing down to earth--spiritually wounded beyond what I thought could ever be repaired?
+My heart cried out--why, God, why would you let me become so excited about learning all about you and then let me come crashing down to earth--spiritually wounded beyond what I thought could ever be repaired?
 How?
 Why?
 I thought you loved me.
 Can't you see what I've been trying to do?
 Don't you care?
-Is that how you view me too?
+Is that how you view me, too?
 Merely a woman?
 Not good enough?

-At some point though I knew that I would have to pick up the shattered pieces of what was left of my academic heart--I had to move on, I had a family and they were important to me.
-I spent months licking my wounds, it was a very hard time in my life.
+At some point, though, I knew that I would have to pick up the shattered pieces of what was left of my academic heart--I had to move on, I had a family, and they were important to me.
+I spent months licking my wounds; it was a very hard time in my life.
 I tried hard to come to grips with what had happened.
 My husband's support was what motivated my next step.
 That next step, however, didn't come overnight.
 There was a healing and forgiving process that I had to grow through.
 And just who was I supposed to forgive?
-It wasn't any one person's fault that I wasn't allowed to be ordained, and yet who could I blame to make myself feel better?
+It wasn't any one person's fault that I wasn't allowed to be ordained, and yet, who could I blame to make myself feel better?

 Yes, it was scary at first.
 I was used to good little Christian kids, churchy kids, not these types of kids.
 Not the hard types of kids who had gone through horrible childhoods.
 Who were looking for something--anything to fill the void in their lives.
-These college kids were a little rough around the edges, they weren't there to learn about Jesus--no siree.
+These college kids were a little rough around the edges; they weren't there to learn about Jesus--no siree.
 And yet I found myself loving them.
 Wanting to become a part of their lives, wanting to help, to be a listening ear--to be a mom.
 Funny how God works.
-Within weeks I knew what I would major in.
+Within weeks, I knew what I would major in.
 Psychology.
 Where others failed them, I would listen.
 I would be there for them.
 Even though I was a mere woman.
 To them, it didn't matter.
 I was good enough.

 I loved school.
-I prayed for each person I met--all of my professors (many of whom I became close friends with) and all of my classmates.
+I prayed for each person I met — all of my professors (many of whom I became close friends with) and all of my classmates.
 I never hid who I was and what I believed in.
-And I had learned a life long lesson--never let anyone tell you that because of your gender or your age or your skin color that you aren't good enough.
+And I had learned a lifelong lesson--never let anyone tell you that because of your gender or your age or your skin color that you aren't good enough.
 Because while man might not accept you--God always does.

-God had a plan--funny how He works.
+God had a plan — funny how He works.

 I might not be good enough, but I'm good enough for Him.
-And really, that's all that matters in this life of mine.
+And really, that's all that matters in this sweet life of mine.

 Tuesday, September 27, 2011